charliecalvert/CloudNotes/Assignments/BridgePattern04.md

 Below I step you through the creation of the entire app.
 You may, however want to start with existing code.
 There is an argument, I think, for rebuilding from scratch so that you are sure you get the architecture right.

+Our theme: Defining responsibilities is the key step in software development.
+We use objects, modules, patterns and methods to separate the tasks our software performs, and to link these tasks to one another as loosely as possible.

 ##Step 01: Create a Project